Australia Saturday Lotto Review

-Saturday Lotto’s gameplay mechanics are very straightforward, as 6 main balls are drawn from a range of 1 to 45.
-Any player whose selection matches these 6 numbers wins the jackpot.
-From the same pool, 2 supplementary numbers are also drawn, and they dictate who wins three of the secondary prize tiers (which are more usually referred to as “divisions” within Australia).
+As far as international lotteries go, Saturday Lotto’s gameplay mechanics are very straightforward: six main balls are drawn from a range of 1 to 45, and any player whose selection matches these six numbers wins the jackpot.
+From the same pool, two supplementary numbers are also drawn, and they dictate who wins three of the secondary prize tiers (which are more usually referred to as “divisions” within Australia).

 Another interesting official feature of Saturday Lotto that is quite rare among lotteries is the Syndicate mode, which lets you pool your tickets with a group of people.
 This is definitely one of the best ways to increase your chances of winning.

 While the regular Saturday Lotto jackpots rarely exceed AU $4 million (€2.5 million), there are two other types of draws that occur during the year that can yield much bigger prizes.
 These draws are known as Megadraws and Superdraws, and the difference between them is as follows:

 Saturday Lotto Megadraws occur approximately six times per year, and their jackpots are guaranteed to be at least AU $20 million (€12.5 million).